Tyler Tardi: Men's

+British Columbia (2013-2022)

 Tardi has been playing on the World Curling Tour since 2013.
 He won his first tour event at the 2016 Prestige Hotels & Resorts Curling Classic.
 He played in his first Grand Slam event at the 2018 Humpty's Champions Cup by virtue of winning the World Junior championship.
 He went 1–3 at the event, missing the playoffs.
 He won another tour event to begin the next season at the 2018 King Cash Spiel.
 His junior team qualified for the 2019 Champions Cup by winning the World Juniors again.
 There, the team went win-less in their four matches.
 In his first post-junior season, he won the 2019 Prestige Hotels & Resorts Curling Classic.
 The next season, he won the 2020 Raymond James Kelowna Double Cash event.

 Tardi qualified for his first men's provincial championship in 2016, but had to bow out due to his participation at that year's Youth Olympics.
 The rest of his team played short-handed, and went 2–3.
 Tardi played in the 2017 BC Men's Curling Championship, going 3-3.
 He didn't enter playdowns in 2018, but was back at it at the 2019 BC Men's Curling Championship.
 There, his team were eliminated after posting a 2–3 record.
 He finally made the playoffs at the 2020 BC Men's Curling Championship, where he lost in the final to Jim Cotter.

 Team did not play in any major events in the 2020-21 curling season due to the COVID-19 pandemic.
 The next season, they played at the 2021 Canadian Olympic Curling Pre-Trials.
 After finishing group play with a 4–2 record, they lost in the B quarter-finals to Glenn Howard.
 The team played at the 2022 BC Men's Curling Championship, where they were eliminated in the C1 vs. C2 page playoff game against Jim Cotter.

 The Tardi rink disbanded in 2022, with Tardi joining the Kevin Koe rink at third.
-The team represented Alberta at the 2023 Tim Hortons Brier, where they were eliminated in the page qualifying game.